PARENT TEACHER ORGANIZATION OF HOUGH STREET SCHOOL

 Section 2.
 If an office is occupied by two people, that office will count as one vote.

 Section 4.
-The Executive Board shall act for the PTO when an immediate decision is required, as long as the decision requires action that does not exceed a financial cap of $500.
+The Executive Board shall act for the PTO when an immediate decision is required, as long as the decision requires action that does not exceed a financial cap of $500 in excess of the approved budget.
 No action taken shall be in conflict with any decision, action, or purpose of the PTO.

 Section 5.
-During the months that the PTO does not meet, the Executive Board shall act for the PTO when an immediate decision is required, as long as the decision requires action that does not exceed a financial cap of $500.
+During the months that the PTO does not meet, the Executive Board shall act for the PTO when an immediate decision is required, as long as the decision requires action that does not exceed a financial cap of $500 on non budgeted expenses.
 No action taken shall be in conflict with any decision, action, or purpose of the PTO.

 Section 6.
 The Executive Board officers shall be elected annually pursuant to the procedures described in Article IX – Nominating committee.